-- Copies of this Management Plan shall be made available to vessels and aircraft planning to visit the vicinity of the Area. - Markers, signs or other structures (e.g. cairns) erected within the Area for scientific or management purposes shall be secured and maintained in good condition and removed when no longer required. - The Management Plan shall be reviewed at least every five years and updated as required. - A copy of this Management Plan shall be made available at Akademik Vernadsky Station (Ukraine; 65°15'S, 64°16'W). - All scientific and management activities undertaken within the Area should be subject to an Environmental Impact Assessment, in accordance with the requirements of Annex I of the Protocol on Environmental Protection to the Antarctic Treaty. - National Antarctic Programmes operating in the Area shall consult together with a view to ensuring the above management activities are implemented.
+- Copies of this Management Plan shall be made available to vessels and aircraft planning to visit the vicinity of the Area. - Markers, signs or other structures (e.g., cairns) erected within the Area for scientific or management purposes shall be secured and maintained in good condition and removed when no longer required. - In accordance with the requirements of Annex III to the Protocol on Environmental Protection to the Antarctic Treaty, abandoned equipment or materials shall be removed to the maximum extent possible provided doing so does not adversely impact on the environment and the values of the Area. - The Management Plan shall be reviewed at least every five years and updated as required. - A copy of this Management Plan shall be made available at Akademik Vernadsky Station (Ukraine; 65°15'S, 64°16'W). - All scientific and management activities undertaken within the Area should be subject to an Environmental Impact Assessment, in accordance with the requirements of Annex I to the Protocol on Environmental Protection to the Antarctic Treaty. - National Antarctic Programmes operating in the Area shall consult together with a view to ensuring the above management activities are implemented.